codbex/codbex.github.io/products/oceanus.md

 * Modular architecture and allows to extend with own plugins

 <br>

+With the Oceanus Edition of the <b>codbex</b> platform, you can simplify your document management processes and enhance collaboration across your organization.
+From structuring content to previewing documents and integrating with FTP/SFTP protocols, Oceanus Edition offers a comprehensive suite of features to streamline your document workflows.
+Empower your teams, enhance productivity, and unlock the full potential of your document management with Oceanus Edition from <b>codbex</b>.

 Support depends on the plan you selected from <a href="https://www.codbex.com/pricing/">Pricing</a>.